Elico-Corp/odoo-addons/project_task_work_bottom_edit/README.rst

 Task Work Bottom Edit
 =====================

-This module extends the functionality of Project to support when adding a new line it should be on bottom of the list
+This module extends the functionality of Project to make the lines editable at bottom.

 Installation
 ============